 Valerie Wernet // Puttylike Managing Editor

 Valerie Wernet (she/her) very happily wrangles the brilliant team of writers at Puttylike.
 She also develops recipes and makes poems.
 Given the chance, she will rearrange the tchotchkes on your shelf, and it will look great afterward.
 During the summer, she makes and sells Glass Moon ice cream.
-Valerie lives with her wife Emilie and their two dogs Gorse & Grendel, in coastal British Columbia and a rotating list of other wonderful places.
+Valerie lives with her wife Emilie, their kid and their dog, in coastal British Columbia and a rotating list of other wonderful places.

 Neil Hughes // Puttylike Regular Contributor

 Neil Hughes (he/him) is the author of Walking on Custard & the Meaning of Life, a comical guide to life with anxiety, and The Shop Before Life, a novel set in the prelife.
 His time is spent on humorous talks about mental health, standup comedy, physics, computer programming, music, video games, languages and pub quizzes.
 He struggles to answer the question “so, what do you do?”, and instead spends his time programming computers, delivering humorous talks about anxiety, writing bad songs, doing standup comedy and studying physics.
 He would like it if you said hello at enhughesiasm.com.